Arturo Coello's Sponsorship Empire: Rolex, On & Padel's First Luxury Athlete

 Official racket sponsor and equipment partner.

 Long-standing partnership.
-Coello plays the Bullpadel Hack 03 Comfort, the most visible frame in men's padel today.
+Coello plays the Head Coello Pro 2026, one of the most visible rackets in men's padel today.

 | Player | Racket | Shoes / Apparel | Watch / Luxury |